Respect for Human Rights

 (1) Corporate Ethics Awareness Month

 We have designated February of every year as Corporate Ethics Awareness Month while conducting activities designed to promote strict adherence to laws and rules in the Group’s countries of operation.
+In FY 2024, we conducted e-learning about respect for human rights on the theme of “Creating a better working environment.”
+All employees of the Group in Japan were eligible to participate.

 (2) Training on Human Rights and Harassment